gpaddis/datalo/README.md

 # Datalo: List Converter for the SFX Dataloader
 [![Build Status](https://travis-ci.org/gpaddis/datalo.svg?branch=master)](https://travis-ci.org/gpaddis/datalo)

-**Warning: this software is in development and is not fully functional yet.** Watch the repository to be informed when the first version will be released.
+**Warning: this software is in development and might change significantly before v1.0 is released.**

 ## A tool for librarians working with ExLibris' SFX
 When mass updating SFX target portfolios via the *dataloader*, we need a clean, tab separated list of ISBNs or ISSNs.